-Top 3 Ways Pharmacies Can use SMS Service
+Top 3 Ways Pharmacies Can Use SMS Service

 More and more pharmacies are becoming aware of the benefits of using modern communication channels to conduct better conversations with patients.
 Sending letters and making manual phone calls are fine, but they can all too often become an expensive, clumsy, and labor-intensive way to spend resources.

-Prospective pharmacies have realized that they have a better chance of successful communication by focusing on patients’ mobile devices.
+Pharmacies have realized that they have a better chance of successful communication by focusing on patients’ mobile devices.
 SMS is a great way to do this.
 It is cheap, easy for patients to understand, and has an unrivaled open rate of 95%.

 Here are Just a Few Ways Pharmacies Can Use the Platform:

-1. Delivery of repeat recipes
+1. Delivery of repeat prescriptions

 Many of the prescriptions that doctors give are repetitions, which can be a problem for pharmacists when backlogs of non-collected medicines accumulate.
 More boxes and bottles in storage mean that it is often difficult to find the items that patients need.
-Uncollected recipes can also often be lost, which entails more costs for healthcare providers.
+Uncollected ones can also often be lost, which entails more costs for healthcare providers.

 A better way to remind patients to come and get their prescriptions are often needed – and that’s where SMS can help.
-SMS offers an automated, cost-effective, and highly engaging way to remind patients that their recipes are ready to collect.
-In theory, the use of this reminder method can also help to promote a more careful approach to medication adherence, which in turn can benefit the health of the patient.
+SMS offers an automated, cost-effective, and highly engaging way to remind patients that their medicines are ready to collect.
+In theory, the use of this reminder method can also help promote a more careful approach to medication adherence, which in turn can benefit the health of the patient.